Review: TREMORS: A COLD DAY IN HELL (2018)

 With Burt the only original cast member left, Travis has only been around since the last film, they needed to make more connections to the original films.
 So one of the scientists turns out to be the daughter of Val and Rhonda from the original TREMORS.
 But nothing is really done with it.
 What does connect it to the older films is the number of scenes stolen from them.
 Stolen and redone in mediocre CGI.
 I know 1440 is Universal’s DTV/budget division but if you’re making a movie about giant monsters shouldn’t you make them convincing?

 Burt himself has really begun to wear thin.
-He always was a bit of a one note character and it’s starting to grow stale.
-Maybe they need to convince some of the others to return, or let Travis run solo if there’s another film.
-That might be the better move, because a semi humorous hero who’s mentally unstable and hoards guns isn’t nearly as amusing when you constantly read about people like him committing mass shootings in the real world.
+He always was a bit of a one-note character and it’s starting to grow stale.
+Maybe they need to convince some of the others to return or let Travis run solo if there’s another film.
+That might be the better move because a semi-humorous hero who’s mentally unstable and hoards guns aren’t nearly as amusing when you constantly read about people like him committing mass shootings in the real world.